18 Best Japanese Snacks You Will Never Have Enough Of!

 #5 Hello Panda

-Rounding up the trifecta of adorable animal snacks is none other than the Japanese heavyweight, Hello Panda!
-Hello Panda was first launched in Japan in the 1970s and this fun-filled biscuit treat became an instant hit.
-Crunchy on the outside and creamy on the inside, this panda shaped snack is available in many flavours including chocolate, caramel, strawberry, and vanilla.
+Rounding up our group of adorable animal snacks is none other than the Japanese heavyweight, Hello Panda!
+Hello Panda was first launched in Japan in the 1970s when this fun-filled biscuit treat became an instant hit.
+Crunchy on the outside and creamy on the inside, this panda-shaped snack is available in many flavours.
+They include chocolate, caramel, strawberry, and vanilla.

 → Shop now